PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 Here are a few examples:

-- `Cmd.None` - Is our identity command that does nothing
+- `Cmd.None` - Is an identity command that does nothing.
-- `Cmd.Emit(msg)` - Simply produces another `Msg` in order to trigger another update
+- `Cmd.Emit(msg)` - Simply produces another `Msg` in order to trigger another update.
-- `Cmd.SideEffect(...)` - Is typically used for fire-and-forget actions
+- `Cmd.SideEffect(...)` - Is typically used for fire-and-forget actions.
 - `Cmd.Run(task, toMessage)` - Runs an effect and turns the result into a `Msg`.

 If we wanted to make a command that just prints to the console, we could simply do this: